saropa/saropa_dart_utils/code.of.conduct.md

 ## 5. Streamlining

 Utilize tools to measure and identify areas for improvement.
 Avoid premature optimization: Focus on writing clear and correct code before optimizing.
 Strive for a zero-problem project: no warnings, no hacks, and no linting issues.
+Use AI with caution, and always review AI-generated content thoroughly.

+> Ai can help significantly with doing plumbing, but it has no problems with connecting the pipes wrong - [thih9](https://news.ycombinator.com/item?id=41988665)

-### 5.1.
-Measure
+### 5.1 Measure and Optimize

-*(a)* 🏆 Base your optimization efforts on actual profiler data rather than assumptions.
-Data-driven decisions ensure that your optimization efforts are focused where they will have the most impact.
+*(a)* 🏆 Base optimization efforts on actual profiler data rather than assumptions.

-*(b)* 🎯 Focus on optimizing areas that have a significant impact on performance.
-Not all slow parts of your code are worth optimizing.
-Focus on the parts that will make a noticeable difference.
+*(b)* 🎯 Focus on optimizing areas with significant performance impact.

-*(c)* 📏 Avoid premature optimization by writing clear and correct code first.
-Code must work correctly before you can make it faster, but poorly performing code is a sign of incorrectness.
+*(c)* 📏 Avoid premature optimization; write clear and correct code first.

-### 5.2.
-Unnecessary Calculations

-*(a)* 🧮 Minimize expensive operations and optimize data storage and retrieval.
+*(d)* 🧮 Minimize expensive operations and optimize data storage and retrieval.

-*(b)* 📏 Delay or avoid performing calculations that aren't directly necessary for the task at hand.

-*(c)* 📊 Cache results of expensive or frequent computations.
+*(e)* 📊 Cache results of expensive or frequent computations.

-### 5.3.
-Efficient Structures and Algorithms
+### 5.2 Efficient Structures and Algorithms

-*(a)* 🛵 Different data structures and algorithms have different performance characteristics, so choose the ones that are best suited to your needs.
+*(a)* 🛵 Choose data structures and algorithms best suited to your needs.

-- Use lists for better performance and easier manipulation.
-- Prefer methods for caching complex logic instead of get/set fields: This provides a clearer separation of concerns and signals the parent component to implement caching.

 *(b)* ⚖️ Prefer simplicity and clarity over complexity unless performance requires otherwise.
-Simple code is easier to maintain and less likely to contain bugs.

 *(c)* ⚙️ Optimize data access patterns to reduce latency and improve throughput.

-Be mindful of how often and how you access data.
+*(d)* 📏 Delay or avoid performing calculations that aren’t directly necessary.

-### 5.4.
-Asynchronous Operations
+### 5.3 Asynchronous Operations and Memory Management

-*(a)* 💻 Use asynchronous techniques to your application responsive, even for long-running tasks.
+*(a)* 💻 Use asynchronous techniques to keep your application responsive.

-- Avoid heavy computations in run-first method (e.g. build)
-- Always offload complex calculations and changeable data to streaming, listening and future objects

 *(b)* 🔄 Ensure proper handling of async/await to maintain responsiveness.

-*(c)* 🚫 Make sure errors in async code are caught and dealt with, so they don’t cause silent failures.
+*(c)* 🚫 Catch and handle errors in async code to prevent silent failures.

-### 5.5.
-Minimize Memory

-*(a)* 🎭 Store data late and dispose early.
-Be mindful of explicit disposal needs (such as controllers and listeners) versus garbage disposal.
+*(d)* 🎭 Store data late and dispose early, being mindful of explicit disposal needs.

-*(b)* 🧹 Properly manage memory to avoid leaks and use memory-efficient data structures to reduce your application's memory footprint.
+*(e)* 🧹 Properly manage memory to avoid leaks and use memory-efficient data structures.

-*(c)* 💤 Use techniques like lazy loading and pagination to handle large datasets efficiently.
+*(f)* 💤 Use lazy loading and pagination to handle large datasets efficiently.

-### 5.6.
-Cache
+### 5.4 Caching Strategies

-*(a)* 🦄 Implement caching mechanisms to reduce the need for frequent data retrieval and calculations.
-Minimize the size and frequency of data transfers, with efficient data formats and compression.
+*(a)* 🦄 Implement caching mechanisms to reduce frequent data retrieval and calculations.

-*(b)* 🧠 Avoid keeping large amounts of data in memory.
-Balance cache size and invalidation strategies to maintain speed without excessive memory usage.
+*(b)* 🧠 Balance cache size and invalidation strategies for optimal performance.

 *(c)* ♻️ Ensure cached data is correctly invalidated or updated to avoid stale data issues.

-## 6. Technology

-AI is used most effectively as an accelerator for experienced developers, and a drafting assistant for novices.
-Use AI with caution, and always review AI-generated content thoroughly.

-### 6.1.
-AI as an Accelerator
+### 5.5 Leveraging AI for Development

-*(a)* 📌 Experienced developers use code completion tools and LLMs to speed up coding tasks and generate boilerplate code.
-Use AI to explore new solutions and ideas efficiently.
+*(a)* 📌 Use AI tools to speed up coding tasks and generate boilerplate code.

-*(b)* ⚠️ AI-generated code is never production-ready and should be used with caution.
-Always review and test AI-generated code thoroughly for fitness, reliability, and security.
+*(b)* 📚 Always review and test AI-generated code thoroughly for fitness, reliability, and security.

+*(c)* ⚠️ Work in small increments when using AI for code generation.

+*(d)* ✅ Use AI to generate comprehensive test cases, especially for edge scenarios.

+*(e)* ☕ Begin with unit tests when using AI for boilerplate coding.

-### 6.2.
-AI for Documentation
+### 5.6 AI for Documentation and Comments

-*(a)* 🍄 Do not use AI-generated comments that merely describe how code works or to describe complex logic.
-Focus instead on simplifying the code to make it more readable and self-explanatory.
+*(a)* 🍄 Avoid AI-generated comments that merely describe code functionality.

-*(b)* 📋 AI can help articulate why code is written a certain way, providing context and rationale.
-Generate comments that explain design, trade-offs, and purpose, to help maintainers understand it better.
+*(b)* 📋 Use AI to articulate design rationale, trade-offs, and purpose in comments.

+*(c)* 🖱️ Actively use spelling and grammar checkers for all code and documentation.

-### 6.3.
-AI Limitations
+### 5.7 Understanding AI Limitations

-*(a)* 🕵️ AI tools overlook critical details and make incorrect assumptions.
-Always perform a thorough review to ensure compliance with project requirements and standards.
+*(a)* 🕵️ Always perform thorough reviews of AI-generated content to ensure compliance with project requirements and standards.

-*(b)* ✅ Leverage AI to generate comprehensive test cases, especially for edge scenarios that might be easily overlooked, to enhance your testing strategy and code quality.

-### 6.4.
-Language

-*(a)* 🖱️ You must actively use spelling and grammar checkers for all code and documentation.
-Language assistants are a vital quality control when working at speed.

-## 7. Work from Home

-Focus on maintaining productivity, clear communication, and a healthy work-life balance while addressing challenges, leveraging opportunities, and managing time zone differences and irregular hours.

-### 7.1.
-Maintain Productivity

-*(a)* 🏠 Create a dedicated workspace to maintain focus and separate work from personal life.

-*(b)* ⏲️ Set regular working hours and take scheduled breaks to prevent burnout.

-*(c)* 📅 Use productivity applications to stay organized and manage tasks efficiently.

-*(d)* 🛠️ Fully use of the provided project and communication tools to collaborate and keep track of your work.

-*(e)* 📝 Break tasks into smaller work items, complete them, and report progress promptly.

-### 7.2.
-Communication and Coordination

-*(a)* 📡 Check in with your team regularly through communication tools to ensure effective collaboration.

-*(b)* ✉️ Respond to messages and emails promptly to maintain workflow.

-*(c)* 📆 Communicate your availability and any potential interruptions clearly to manage expectations.

-*(d)* 🌍 Schedule regular check-ins at mutually convenient times for all team members, considering different time zones.

-*(e)* 📅 Use shared calendars to manage availability and schedule meetings efficiently across different time zones.

-### 7.3.
-Work-Life Balance and Managing Irregular Hours

-*(a)* 🕒 Define clear working hours to avoid overworking and maintain a healthy balance.

-*(b)* ☕ Schedule breaks throughout the day to recharge and stay productive.

-*(c)* 🏋️ Engage in activities that promote mental and physical well-being.

-*(d)* ⏰ Be mindful of the impact of irregular hours on your work-life balance and health.

-*(e)* 💤 Ensure adequate rest and maintain a consistent sleep schedule.

-### 7.4.
-Addressing Challenges and Leveraging Opportunities

-*(a)* 🚫 Minimize home environment distractions by setting boundaries and creating a dedicated workspace.

-*(b)* 🤝 Stay connected with colleagues through virtual interactions to combat isolation.

-*(c)* 📊 Balance work tasks with personal responsibilities effectively by planning and scheduling.

-*(d)* 💡 Take the opportunity to learn new skills or improve existing ones by utilizing online resources and training.

-*(e)* 🌟 Develop self-management skills and take ownership of projects.

-### 7.5.
-Report Challenges and Progress

-*(a)* 📈 Regularly share what you are working on, providing updates on progress and milestones.

-*(b)* 🆘 Communicate challenges or obstacles openly and seek assistance when needed.

-*(c)* ✏️ Provide detailed accounts of steps taken to address challenges, ensuring visibility and understanding of your efforts.

-*(d)* 🌐 Use asynchronous communication tools to stay connected without needing to be online simultaneously.

-*(e)* 📝 Provide clear and detailed updates to avoid misunderstandings and ensure continuity.

-### 7.6.
-Cultural Sensitivity and Team Unity

-*(a)* 🌏 Be aware of cultural differences and public holidays in different regions.

-*(b)* 🤝 Show respect and understanding for cultural variations in working styles and communication.

-*(c)* 🎉 Acknowledge and celebrate cultural events and holidays to foster team unity.
+*(b)* 📚 Recognize that AI tools may overlook critical details or make incorrect assumptions.

+*(c)* 🔍 Double and triple-check AI-updated code to catch and fix potential errors.

-## 8. Overcoming Seemingly Impossible Challenges
+## 8. Impossible Problems

 Focus on identifying and understanding the problem, seeking assistance, maintaining persistence, and achieving incremental progress.

-### 8.1.
-Identify and Understand the Challenge
+### 8.1 Identify and Understand the Challenge

 (a) 🕵️ Clearly define and understand the problem you are facing.

 (b) 🧩 Break the challenge into smaller, manageable parts.

-### 8.2.
-Seek Assistance and Perspectives
+### 8.2 Seek Assistance and Perspectives

 (a) 🌐 Involve team members and seek diverse perspectives to gain new insights and potential solutions.

 (b) 📖 Use all available resources, including tools, documentation, and expertise from colleagues or external sources.

-### 8.3.
-Maintain Persistence and Adaptability
+### 8.3 Maintain Persistence and Adaptability

 (a) 💪 Stay persistent and adaptable, adjusting your approach as needed to overcome obstacles.